PostgREST/postgrest/schema_structure.rst

 Functions
 =========

 By default, when a function is created, the privilege to execute it is not restricted by role.
-The function access is PUBLIC—executable by all roles (more details at `PostgreSQL Privileges page <https://www.postgresql.org/docs/12/ddl-priv.html>`_).
+The function access is ``PUBLIC`` — executable by all roles (more details at `PostgreSQL Privileges page <https://www.postgresql.org/docs/12/ddl-priv.html>`_).
 This is not ideal for an API schema.
 To disable this behavior, you can run the following SQL statement:

 .. code-block:: postgres